-19. How has the practice changed the way the service is provided
+19. How the practice has changed the way the service is provided

-A municipal response was given to the gap in national policy, compelling cooperation between health and social services and coordination of existing resources, funding and support for individuals and carers.
+A municipal response was given to the gap in national policy, compelling cooperation between health and social services and co-ordination of existing resources, funding and support for individuals and carers.